 \subsection{4.4 Comparison with Planewave Basis-Set Result}

-Having examined the convergence behavior of the BSE calculation for our all-electron NAO based implementation, we now turn to the comparison to the BSE calculation based on the transitional Plane-Wave Pseudopotential (PW-PP) implementation.
-We performed the PW-PP based BSE@$GW$ calculation using the well-documented codes, the BerkeleyGW package \cite{deslippe2012berkeleygw}.
+Having examined the convergence behavior of the BSE calculation for our all-electron NAO based implementation, we now turn to the comparison to the BSE calculation based on the traditional plane-wave pseudopotential (PW-PP) implementation.
+We performed the PW-PP based BSE@$GW$ calculation using the well-documented BerkeleyGW package \cite{deslippe2012berkeleygw}.
 The BSE@$GW$ calculation was performed on top of the DFT calculation using the Quantum Espresso \cite{giannozzi2009quantum,giannozzi2017advanced} code.
 We used the local density approximation (LDA) to the exchange-correlational functional in the DFT calculation as the starting point\cite{perdew1992accurate}.
-Further details of calculation setting are provided in the Supporting Information.
+Further details of computational settings are provided in the Supporting Information.

 In Figure \ref{fig:Si-comp}(a), we present the optical absorption spectrum of crystalline silicon, using a $14\times 14\times 14$ $\Gamma$-centered BZ sampling.
 Both spectra use the same Lorentzian broadening of 0.15 eV.
-It is important to note that Contour Deformation (not the widely-used generalized plasma-pole model \cite{hybertsen1986electron}) technique is employed for the numerical (frequency) integration of the self-energy in the $G_0W_0$ calculation with BerkeleyGW, in order to compare the two methods on an equal footing.
-Our NAO-based BSE$G_0W_0$ result closely match the PW-PP result in terms of the peak positions while some differences in the amplitude are observed at around 4.0-5.0 eV.
+Note that Contour Deformation (not the widely-used generalized plasmon-pole model \cite{hybertsen1986electron}) technique is employed here for the numerical (frequency) integration of the self-energy in the $G_0W_0$ calculation with BerkeleyGW, in order to compare the two implementations on a similar footing.
+Our NAO-based BSE$@G_0W_0$ results closely match the PW-PP result in terms of the peak positions while some differences in the amplitude are observed at around 4.0-5.0 eV.
 We note that HOMO-LUMO QP energy gap from the $G_0W_0$ calculations agree very closely between our NAO-based result and the PW-PP result within 6 meV.
-BSE eigenvalues (i.e. excitation energies) from our NAO-based calculation also closely match with the PW-PP results, exhibiting an average difference of 26 meV.
+BSE eigenvalues (i.e. excitation energies) from our NAO-based calculation also closely match with the PW-PP results, exhibiting an average difference of 28 meV.

-To better understand the origin of the observed differences in the optical absorption spectrum, Figure \ref{fig:Si-comp}(b) shows the comparison using the scaled Joint Density of States (JDOS),
+To better understand the origin of the observed differences in the optical absorption spectrum, Figure \ref{fig:Si-comp}(b) shows the comparison using the scaled joint density of states (JDOS),